LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

    #.
 Select your region as a set.

-      A. We are going to compare your region to the rest of the US.
+      a.
+We are going to compare your region to the rest of the US.
       #.
 Give this set a name so that you can easily find and use it.

 #.
 Group Your Data.

    #.
 Group the states within your region as a whole.

-      A. Give this group a name.
+      a.
+Give this group a name.
       #.
 If you used the “State Code” field for your group, you will need to create aliases for the state number to either the name or abbreviation.
       #.
 For example, “51” becomes “Virginia” or “VA”.
       #.
 See `document page D-44 <https://www.imls.gov/sites/default/files/fy2014_pls_data_file_documentation.pdf>`__ for the state codes.

    #.
 Group the states individually.

-      A. Give this group a name.
+      a.
+Give this group a name.

 #.
 Organizing Your Collections.

    #.
 If you want to create a hierarchy to better organize your data or drill down at some point, this is your choice.

-      A. You can create vizzes with or without hierarchies.
+      a.
+You can create vizzes with or without hierarchies.
       #.
 It is your choice.

 **Questions to Answer with a Viz**